 - Newer treatment option: At-home aligners were introduced to the public less than 5 years ago.
 Since they are such a new treatment, there are more risks involved.

 - No In-Person Care: Because they eliminate office visits, home aligner treatment doesn’t include any face-to-face care from a dentist or orthodontist.

 Who Is A Good Candidate For At-Home Clear Aligners?

-While home aligners have been proven to correct instances of mild-to-moderate crowding and spacing, those with more severe cases are typically not considered a good fit.
+While home aligners can confidently correct instances of mild-to-moderate crowding and spacing, those with more severe cases are typically not considered a good fit.
 People with bite issues, like overbite or overjet, are also not suitable candidates.
-However, if you are only seeking minor cosmetic corrections, home aligners are a great, affordable, and convenient option.
+However, if you are only seeking minor cosmetic corrections, home aligners are an affordable and convenient option.

-The top providers in the industry are currently SmileDirectClub, Candid, and byte.
+Our three favorite home aligner companies are byte, Candid, and AlignerCo.
 Each one has its own advantages, such as free aftercare retainers and financing without a required credit check.
-If you’d like to learn more details about each provider, check out our comprehensive guide.
+If you’d like to learn more details about each provider, check out our comprehensive guide here.